Lysxia/gradual-eff-paper/src/Core.lagda.md

   data _ where
 ```

-A variable is a de Bruijn index into the context.\lyx{Pointer to `∋`}
 Variables are to be substituted with values (hence they have value types),
-so they perform no operations, and thus impose no constraint on the effect `E`.
+so they perform no operations.

+There are several possible ways to formulate the typing rules for variables
+and values (abstractions, constants, and boxes).

+\begin{itemize}
+ \item Variables and values have an unconstrained effect parameter `E`.
+  This is the way it currently works.
+ \item Variables and/or values have the empty effect `ε`.
+This requires a notion
+  of effect subtyping in order to use variables and values in effectful contexts.
+ \begin{itemize}
+  \item When variables have an empty effect, they will generally be wrapped in
+   a subtyping cast `ε ⊑ᵉ E`
+ \end{itemize}
+\end{itemize}

 ```
-    `_ : ∀ {Γ E A}
+    `_ : ∀ {Γ A}
       →  Γ ∋ A
          -----------
-      →  Γ ⊢ ⟨ E ⟩ A
+      →  Γ ⊢ ⟨ ε ⟩ A
 ```

-The typing rule for abstractions is the standard rule
+The typing rule for abstractions extends the standard rule from
 the simply-typed calculus with additional effects annotations.
 We must distinguish the effect `E` when the function is constructed
 (no operations are performed, so `E` is unconstrained), from the